Aceinna/docs_openrtk/build_firmware.rst

 3. **Compile and Load Firmware via JTAG**

  Once you have imported an example project, a good first step is to compile and download this application using your ST-LINK.
 At the bottom of the VS Code window is the shortcut toolbar shown below.
 To load an application to the OpenRTK330 with JTAG, simply click the Install/Download button while the ST-LINK is connected to your EVB.

     .. image:: media/VSCodeToolBar.png
         :height: 200

+The following contents of this section present the user APIs for each of the firmware options

+* RAWDATA APP
+* RTK APP
+* RTK_INS APP